FluxML/MacroTools.jl/README.md

 # MacroTools.jl

-This library provides helpful tools for writing macros, notably a very simple but templating system and some functions that have proven useful to me (see [utils.jl](src/utils.jl).)
+This library provides helpful tools for writing macros, notably a very simple but powerful templating system and some functions that have proven useful to me (see [utils.jl](src/utils.jl).)

 Template matching enables macro writers to deconstruct Julia